derekgallardo01/foil-alpha/README.md

 ### Middleware Configuration
 The application includes middleware for production environment that:
-- Only allows the landing page (`/` or `/landing`) in production
+- Only allows the waitlist page (`/` or `/waitlist`) in production
-- Redirects all other routes to the landing page
+- Redirects all other routes to the waitlist page
 - Maintains API access for waitlist functionality
 - Allows admin routes in development mode only
 - Maintains NextAuth authentication for admin routes in development